March 21, 2018

 Federal regulations require that, as a condition of receiving funds or any other form of financial assistance under any federal program, an institution of higher education must certify that it has adopted and implemented a program to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.
-This website lists university services, policies, and procedures for preserving a drug-free workplace and study environment.
+A notification regarding the university’s drug and alcohol prevention efforts is provided annually to each member of the USC community in accordance with this regulation.
+This webpage lists university services, policies, and procedures for preserving a drug-free workplace and study environment.

 A message from President C. L. Max Nikias

-As members of the USC community, we all share a commitment to provide an educational environment in which excellent teaching, research, and learning can flourish.
-As part of this commitment, we recognize the need to counsel and educate members of our community concerning the dangers of abusing alcohol, tobacco, and other drugs.
+At USC, we all share a commitment to creating an environment in which excellent teaching, research, and learning can flourish.
+As part of this commitment, we recognize the need to enhance wellness and reduce risks to our community, notably concerning alcohol, tobacco, and other drugs.
+We extend this commitment to everyone in our community—from our students to our faculty, and from our staff to our alumni.

-All members of the USC community should read this webpage carefully.
-Whether you or someone you know is planning an event, is interested in getting involved with substance-abuse education and prevention programs, or is having problems that are related to the use of alcohol, tobacco, or other drugs, you will find this information helpful.
+To this end, the university provides students, faculty, and staff with resources that promote wellness.
+All members of the USC community should read this webpage carefully to learn more about the university’s support programs.
+Whether you are—or someone you know is—planning an event, interested in getting involved with drug free communities, or having problems that are related to the use of drugs, the information found here will be both instructive and informative.

 C. L. Max Nikias, President